groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vss-to-webp.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSS"
+        - icon: "far fa-file-alt"
           title: " About VSS File Format"
           content: |
-            VSS are stencil files created with Microsoft Visio 2007 and earlier.
-A relatively new file format is .VSSX that was introduced with Microsoft Visio 2013.
-Stencil files provide drawing objects that can be included in a .VSD Visio drawing.
-Microsoft Visio itself is known for creating drawing elements such as collection of shapes, connectors, flowcharts, network layout, UML diagrams, software diagrams, database models, objects mapping and other similar information.
-It also has rich conversion features of Visio documents to other file formats such as PNG, BMP, PDF and others.
-Visio is available for both Windows and Mac OS.
+            VSS is stencil files created with Microsoft Visio 2007 and earlier.
+A relatively new file format is VSSX that was introduced with Microsoft Visio 2013.
+Stencil files provide drawing objects that can be included in a VSD Visio drawing.
+Microsoft Visio is used for creating drawing elements such as a collection of shapes, connectors, flowcharts, network layout, UML diagrams, software diagrams, database models, objects mapping, and other similar information.

           link: "https://docs.fileformat.com/image/vss/"